AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-semantic-layers-text-to-sql.md

     FROM orders o
     JOIN customers c ON o.customer_id = c.id
     WHERE o.status = 'completed'
-    GROUP BY 1, 2;—Annotate with semantic metadata COMMENT ON SEMANTIC VIEW revenue_analytics IS
+    GROUP BY 1, 2;

+-- Annotate with semantic metadata
+COMMENT ON SEMANTIC VIEW revenue_analytics IS
     'Daily revenue by region for completed orders';
 ```

 Cortex Analyst uses the semantic view definitions to constrain its SQL generation.
-A user asking "what was revenue in the west region last week?" generates a SQL query against the pre-defined `total_revenue` metric with the `region` and `order_date` filters applied correctly—not an ad-hoc query that might join the wrong tables.
+A user asking "what was revenue in the west region last week?" generates a SQL query against the pre-defined `total_revenue` metric with the `region` and `order_date` filters applied correctly, not an ad-hoc query that might join the wrong tables.

 The Cortex Analyst API returns both the SQL it generated and the underlying semantic view it used, providing full transparency about the query generation process.
 This auditability matters for enterprise deployments where understanding why a query was generated a certain way is as important as the result.